All Episodes

 There's no future in big business.

-Yeah, you have to have assets that you truly own.
+And you have to have assets that you truly own.

 You have to be independently employed to be free.

-And you know, you've got to have your own.
+And, you know, you've got to have your own.

-I left the big firm when I was 27 years old and went out of my own.
+I left the big firm when I was 27 years old.

 There were a lot of political reasons for that, but also a practical financial reason.

-All the money that we paid in was being paid out uh to the old guys who had founded the thing and who had set up the pension profit sharing plan so that they would benefit.
+All the money that we paid in was being paid out to the old guys who had founded the thing and who had set up the pension profit sharing plan so that they would benefit.

-Uh and I knew full well that when I got to be 65 years old, there wouldn't be any firm of that name because of the white, the the young lawyers would simply pack up their desk and move to the bank building across the street uh and there'd be a new firm name.
+And I knew full well that when I got to be 65 years old, there wouldn't be any firm of that name because the young lawyers would simply pack up their desk and move to the bank building across the street.

-And then there was nothing, there was nothing there.
+And there was nothing there.

 It was like a jet engine.

-The oxygen came in one side, and the carbon dioxide came out the other.
+The oxygen came in one side and the carbon dioxide came out the other.

 And that's what everybody listening to this broadcast needs to understand.

-You have to get you have to plan your finances.
+You have to get, you have to plan your finances.

 You have to plan your business.